akhilchibber/earthml/README.md

 # Note
 This README provides a brief overview of the library, explains its goal, highlights key features, and provides simple installation and usage instructions.

-Would you like me to make any modifications or provide additional details?
-Let me know how you'd like to proceed!